kushank-coder/Generative-AI---Coursera/README.md

 Note: Hugging face is the main hub for open source LLMs. most of the llms , tokenization, model etc are already built by hugging face
 Basic framework for applying an llm model:- see "Helper file to apply LLMs" file
 1) masked self attention in the decoder is the key ingredient for self supervised learning of an llm
 2) Evaluation Metrics for a LLM: BLEU (for translation tasks) and ROUGE (for text summarization tasks).
-Additionally BLEU is recall oriented ie THE DENOMINATOR will have actual human made translations (if we are rating NMT process say) and rouge is precision oriented (ie in denominator we will have predictions by the model).
+Additionally BLEU is precision oriented ie THE DENOMINATOR will have model translation (if we are rating NMT process say) and rouge is recall oriented (ie in denominator we will have reference predictions by the model).
 Note: BLEU and ROUGE metric do not include the semantic understanding of the complete text.
 Better metric to evaluate the output is maybe by semantic understanding like SBERT , SVD or topic modelling as well.

 Prompt Engineering: / (In Context Learning)